shoes/shoes-deprecated/README.md

 # Let me tell you a story about Shoes

 Way way back in the day, there was a guy named \_why.
 He created a project known as [Hackety Hack](http://hackety-hack.com) to teach programming to everyone.
 In order to reach all corners of the earth, \_why decided to make Hackety Hack work on Windows, Mac OS X, and Linux.
 This was a lot of work, and so \_why decided to share his toolkit with the world.
 Thus, Shoes was born.

 Everybody loved Shoes and many apps were made.
 But, one day, \_why left.
 In his memory, Team Shoes assembled, and carried on making Shoes.
 They released Shoes 3 in late summer 2010.

-# Attention: Development moved to [shoes4](https://github.com/shoes/shoes4)

-Due to various issues (including compilation/release, stability) with this shoes implementation development moved on to [shoes4](https://github.com/shoes/shoes4).
-Shoes4 is a complete all Ruby rewrite of shoes.
-It's goal is to be as close to 100% backwards compatible as it can get e.g. it implements the same DSL.

-So what does that mean?
-Well we accept pull requests but are not actively developing/releasing this shoes version.
-Our development efforts are now concentrated on shoes4, which is shaping up to become the new default implementation.
-It is already quite far and a lot of things already work.

 # So what do these Shoes look like?